MQ37/kopecky.io/zola/content/blog/2024_03_03-csharp-xunit-inconsistent-tests.md

 # Solution

-I though that the xUnit call the contructor automatically before each test like Python Django `unittest` does with `setUp()`, surprise surprise it does not.
+I though that the xUnit calls the contructor automatically before each test like Python Django `unittest` does with `setUp()`, surprise surprise it does not.
 So the solution for me was to create separate `SetUp()` method that is called in each `[Fact]` on top and also to make sure the tests run sequentially and not in random order I had to add `[Collection("Sequential")]` attribute to the test class.

 # Conclusion